-- If the employee, in the period from 1 September 2021 to 31 December 2023 obtains a BBL 2, BBL 3, or BBL 4 course diploma in the domain - Construction and infrastructure, - Finishing, wood, and maintenance, or - Engineering and processing industry, - while the employee, during this training course, was working on the basis an employment contract and professional training contract with the employer they were trained at for at least 6 months, - the employer the employee was trained at must pay a one-off diploma bonus in the amount of €2,500 gross to the employee. - For this purpose, the employee provides the employer with a copy of the diploma stating a graduation date in the period from 1 September 2021 to 31 December 2023.
+- If the employee pursues a BBL 2, BBL3 or BBL4 training course in the domain of - Construction and infrastructure, - Finishing, wood, and maintenance, or - Engineering and processing industry, - while the employee, during this training course, was working on the basis an employment contract and professional training contract with the employer they were trained at for at least 6 months, - the employer the employee was trained at must pay the employee a one-off diploma bonus in the amount of €2,500 gross at the time the diploma is obtained. - For this purpose, the employee provides the employer with a copy of the diploma.